openvstorage/ovs-documentation/Administration/usingthegui/backends.md

     Backend** button.
 -   Give the Backend a name.
 Only the letters a-z, numbers and dashes (not as first or last character) are allowed.
 A minimum of 3 and a maximum of 50 characters has to be maintained.
+-   Select whether it a Local or Global backend.
+A local backend needs to be selected when the disks belong to the same datacenter.
+A Global backend allows to combine multiple local backends into a single backend which is spread across multiple datacenters.
-Click *Finish* to create the Backend.
+-   Click *Finish* to create the Backend.

-After creating the Backend, assign some disks to the Backend to store the actual VM data.
+After creating the Backend, assign some disks or local backends to the Backend to store the actual vDisk data.

 #### Backend Details

-The Backend Details page displays the details of a single Backend and allows to add or remove SATA disks of the Host to the Backend.
+The Backend Details page displays the details of a single backend and allows to add or remove SATA disks and local backends the Backend.

 Following details are displayed for a Backend:

 -   Type: Type of the Backend.
 Currently the only supported type is Open vStorage Backend.
+-   Scaling: Local or Global.
+A local backend groups the drives within a datacenter.
+A Global backend allows to combine multiple local backends into a single backend which is spread across multiple datacenters.
 -   Status: Status of the Backend.
 This is indicated by a color.
     -   Green: Everything is ok.
     -   Orange: Issues have been reported which require your attention.
     -   Red: Possible dataloss.
--   Devices: The amount of disks for each state assigned to the Backend.
+-   Health: The amount of disks/backends for each state assigned to the Backend.
-    -   Green: The disk is in use by the Backend.
+    -   Green: The disk/backend is in use by the Backend.
-    -   Orange: The disk is in warning state.
+    -   Orange: The disk/backend is in warning state.
-    -   Red: The disk is in error.
+    -   Red: The disk/backend is in error.
+-   Domain: The domain to which the backend belongs (f.e. datacenter in case of local backend).
 -   Puts/s: Average amount of puts/s to the Backend over the last 5
     seconds.
 -   Gets/s: Average amount of gets/s from the Backend over the last 5